 Additional Rental.
-Additional Rental payments due from the City to the Corporation include, among other things, amounts sufficient to pay any taxes and insurance premiums, and to pay all reasonable administrative costs of the Corporation relating to the Leased Property, deposits required to be made to the Rebate Fund, if any, and all other necessary and reasonable administrative costs of the Corporation or charges required to be paid by it in order to maintain its existence or to comply with the terms of the 2010 Bonds, any Parity Bonds or of the Trust Agreement.
-The City is also responsible for repair and maintenance of the Leased Property during the term of the Lease.
+Additional Rental payments due from the City to the Trustee include, among other things, amounts sufficient to pay any taxes and insurance premiums, and to pay all fees, costs and expenses of the Trustee in connection with the Trust Agreement, deposits required to be made to the Rebate Fund, if any, and all other fees, costs and expenses of the Trustee incurred from time to time in administering the Project Lease and the Trust Agreement.
+The City is also responsible for repair and maintenance of the Leased Property during the term of the Project Lease.